Riyufuchi/Marvus-in-Cpp/README.md

 ### Windows

+Windows is not the primary development environment for this project.
-I don't use Windows so I don't really know, but best way is to download .exe installers from the project/libraries websites to install them.
+The recommended approach is to download official `.exe` installers from the libraries' websites (e.g., wxWidgets, PostgreSQL).

+⚠️ The provided Makefile is designed for Linux/macOS.
+On Windows, additional setup is required. ⚠️

+If you want to stick closer to the Linux workflow, you can use [MSYS2](https://www.msys2.org/) which provides a Linux-like environment, `make`, and package management on Windows.

 ### Git and Make